xiphonics/picoTracker/usermanual/advance-edition/content/pages/commands.md

 **Instrument Retrigger, will retrigger the current instrument.
 It gives a table the ability to work as progammable phrases that then can be triggered simply by changing tables.**

+- `IRT` is a table-only command and is not available on the phrase screen.
 - IRT `--bb` will retrigger the current instrument transposed by `bb` semi-tones.
 Note that each IRT transposition is cumulatively added.
 So a table with `IRT 0001` will keep going a semitone up.
 Great for dubby echoes :)
-- The retriggered instrument is NOT reset (as if you enter a note with no instrument number).
-The table (obviously) will continue to run and all running variable (filter,etc) won't be reset.
 - This system is also pretty useful to implement temporary non 4/4 signature without having to switch grooves, since you have the ability to re-trigger the instrument at tick resolution
 - don't forget trying to combine it with complex hop structure !